 Your immune system works 24/7 to fight off illnesses.
 When it recognizes a threat, it responds by attacking the viruses and bacteria it sees as a problem.
 When your immune system isn’t doing well, you start to feel sick, tired and run down.

 What can you do to help your immune system win the fight against unwelcome guests?
-Get a good night’s sleep, exercise regularly, eat well and lower your stress levels.
+Get a good night’s sleep, exercise regularly, eat well, and lower your stress and anxiety levels.
 Two easy ways to manage stress are by practicing yoga and meditating.

 When something stresses you out or when you’re constantly anxious, your body reacts by putting you in fight-or-flight mode.
 When this happens, your immune system is suppressed while your body fires up your adrenal glands to release a surge of hormones, including adrenaline and cortisol.
 Adrenaline increases your heart rate and blood pressure.
 Cortisol increases sugars in your bloodstream and alters your immune system.

 Meditation and yoga helps shift your nervous system from “fight or flight” to “rest and restore.”
 Slow breathing activates the vagus nerve – a long nerve that runs from the base of the brain to the abdomen and helps regulate heart rate, mood, digestion and immune response.